tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	.. note::
 		You can edit state logic :ref:`here <pedestrianStateAuthoring>`.

+.. _pedestrianDisableSimulation:

 User Custom Control & Interaction
 ----------------

+If you need to temporarily take full control of specific `Pedestrian` in your own way, use this:

 * Get the desired entity using :ref:`either method <pedestrianEntitySelection>`.
 * Use this sample code to temporarily remove/restore pedestrians from built-in DOTS systems.